-- Combine 2 cups cherry tomatoes with 4 garlic cloves, 2 sprigs of oregano, 4 sprigs basil, 1 tsp black pepper, 2 tbsp balsamic vinegar, and ¾ cup olive oil in a 9x9 baking dish.
+- Combine 2 cups cherry tomatoes with 4 garlic cloves, 2 sprigs of oregano, 4 sprigs basil, 1 teaspoon black pepper, 2 tablespoon balsamic vinegar, and ¾ cup olive oil in a 9x9 baking dish.
 Slow roast the tomatoes in the oven for 1 hour or until the tomatoes are softened.

 - Increase oven temperature to 400 degrees F.

 - Brush the oil from the roasted tomatoes on both sides of the crusty bread.
 Place the bread on a baking sheet and toast in the oven for 5 minutes or until golden brown.

 - Spread the roasted garlic cloves on the toasted bread and top with burrata, roasted tomatoes, toasted pinenuts, fresh basil, and sea salt.
 Serve warm.

 **Helpful tips and common mistakes